thedatadj/Natural-Language-Processing/README.md

 * Document Search
 * Part of Speech tagging
   * Simple model
   * With a hidden Markov Model
+* Autocomplete